smsoltan/MD/README.md

 **randv** *name* *N*

 Creates a set of random initial velocities for particles obeying the rule that the centre of mass is at rest.
 These sets are named 'name.dat'.
-The particles are assumed to be initially located on a 3D grid \(N \times N \times N\), and so each set contains data for \(N^3\) particles.
+The particles are assumed to be initially located on a 3D grid $N \times N \times N$, and so each set contains data for $N^3$ particles.

 **randoms** *name* *N*

 This is a bash script.
 Creates five sets of random initial velocities like the above.
 These sets are named 'namei.dat' and saved in 'init_sets' folder.
-The particles are assumed to be initially located on a 3D grid \(N \times N \times N\), and so each set contains data for \(N^3\) particles.
+The particles are assumed to be initially located on a 3D grid $N \times N \times N$, and so each set contains data for $N^3$ particles.

 **cpu_velocityverlet** *initial_velocities* *output_file* *b* *step* *number_of_steps*

 Most basic program simulating the MD on the CPU.
-During calculations, it checks all the pairs of \(N\) particles to take interactions into account, so the calculation time grows as \(N^2\).
+During calculations, it checks all the pairs of $N$ particles to take interactions into account, so the calculation time grows as $N^2$.
 The arguments are:

 - initial_velocities: the name of the file.
 First line contains the length of the edge of simulated space (given in the number of particles alongside the edge).
 Subsequent lines should contain xyz coordinates of velocities of subsequent particles.
 Note that for physical reasons the average velocity should be zero, i.e. the center of mass should be at rest.
 Files in this format are created by randv described above.
 - output_file: the name of the output file.
 First line have the information about parameters and calculation time.
 Next lines contain the values of kinetic energy, potential energy and total energy of the whole system.
 - b - initial separation between particles.
-Basically, \(b^{-3}\) is the density of particles.
+Basically, $b^{-3}$ is the density of particles.
 The values used in the report were from the range 1.0-4.0.
 - step - the size of the time step.
-The value \(h=0.01\) was used in the report.
+The value $h=0.01$ was used in the report.
 Note that the longer the time step, the less precise the calculations.
 If the total energy is not conserved over time, then the time step should be shorter.
 - number_of_steps - how many steps would the simulation perform.
 The report indicates that, given the values above, about 100-200 steps are required to pass from the highly ordered initial state to a physically meaningful stable one.

 **cpuopt_velocityverlet** *same arguments as above*

-Calculations made by this program are in principle less accurate, but the time scales approximately like \(N\) due to the use of so-called Verlet lists described further below.
+Calculations made by this program are in principle less accurate, but the time scales approximately like $N$ due to the use of so-called Verlet lists described further below.

 **gpu_velocityverlet** and **gpuopt_velocityverlet** (*same arguments as above*)